Mhatre-99/Credit-card-fraud-detection/README.md

-The goal of this project is to to detect fraudalent credit card transactions with the help od Deep Learning.
+The goal of this project is to detect fraudulent credit card transactions with the help of Deep Learning.
 I've taken the data from Kaglle.com.
-I have trained a Nueral Network to detect the transaction.
-I have used python libraries such as Tensorflow, Keras & Scikit learn.
+Iive trained a Nueral Network to detect the transaction.
+I have used Python libraries such as Tensorflow, Keras & Scikit learn.